Killing of Andres Guardado: Eyewitness surfaces

 In April 2021, a college newspaper published a story with an interview identifying the eyewitness driving the white Lexus parked at the curb of the alley where Guardado was chased and shot.
 She claims the deputy chasing Andres fired his pistol on the run, and to have seen that Andres was unarmed.
 "He never pulled out a gun, when he was running," the witness is quoted, continuing "That's when they start shooting."
 Additionally, she claims to have witnessed two separate volleys of pistol fire, one on the run that caused Andres to fall to the ground and a second that she only heard as she drove away.
 (The self-defense story related to the press by Vega's attorney differs from this strongly, claiming all shots were fired after Guardado was prone on the ground.)

 The same student newspaper story also says that the witness was arrested around August 1 by Compton-based LASD deputies near her home in Hawthorne but that she was carried to a Sheriff's station in Lakewood instead, some sixteen miles away from the nearest station house where she was held for two days and questioned by LASD detectives, whom she claims tried to intimidate her into changing her statement.
 "They were trying to press me, like saying I've seen Andres with guns before and there's pictures of him.
 They tried to come at me stupid, like scientifically, they can prove that's not what happened."

 This witness was never identified publicially by LASD and so was not called to the Coroner's inquest.
 The April 2021 story has not been followed up on by other media as of the one-year anniversary of the shooting and the LASD has not announced any end to their investigation, having previously claimed it was still open, "ongoing" pending finding all the witnesses.

+Settlement paid

+In November 2022, the Los Angeles Board of Supervisors approved an $8 million settlement to be paid Guardado's family.